jessezondervan/corr_lum_dose_rate/README.md

 This code is written in Python 3

 # Usage
 1. Calculate the external gamma dose rate added to the samples by cosmic rays.
-This dependds on the altitude and geographical location of the samples, as well as the depth of samples.
+This depends on the altitude and geographical location of the samples, as well as the depth of samples.
 This can be done in standard luminescence spreadsheet, for example the one provided by Riso
 2. Complete a csv file with sample name, apriori age (optional), end of saturation age (time of water table lowering below the sample),